LogCraftIO/logcraft-cli/README.md

 # LogCraft CLI

-LogCraft CLI is an open-source tool developed by [LogCraft](https://www.logcraft.io) that simplifies the creation of Detection-as-Code pipelines while leveraging native Version Control System (VCS) capabilities such as GitLab.
+LogCraft CLI is an open-source tool that simplifies the creation of Detection-as-Code pipelines while leveraging native Version Control System (VCS) capabilities such as GitLab.

 With LogCraft CLI, you can easily deploy your security detections into your SIEM, EDR, XDR, and other modern security solutions.